ictunion/main-website-public/content/home-membership/_index.en.md

-Participate in a community of workers from ICT sector!
+Join the community of ICT sector workers and be a part of our efforts to improve working conditions!
-We want to change our working conditions for the better, so we meet, discuss online and offline, learn together and support each other in the change.
+We meet both online and offline, learn new things together, and support each other along the way.
-[Join us]({{< relref path="register" >}})!
-What can we provide to you?
+[Join us!]({{< relref path="register" >}}) What can we provide to you?